cleviojr/huubot/README.md

   <li>Run: node huubot.js</li>
 </ol>

-As this is a "selfbot", it will only run commands for youself.</br > Are you interested in a great discord bot? see: https://github.com/cleviojr/Akane.
+As this is a "selfbot", it will only run commands for youself.</br >